bhargav-13/bb-studios/README.md

-# Getting Started with Create React App
+# BB Studios - Coming Soon Page

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A modern, responsive coming soon page for BB Studios featuring a countdown timer and email subscription functionality.
+This project was built with React and Firebase.

 ## Available Scripts